csiro-data-school/sql-intro/_episodes/05-calc.md

 >
 > In the Site table, some of the major site identifiers (i.e. the letter codes) are two letters long and some are three.
 > If we wanted to identify only the unique sites (ie, the unique letter codes), how could we achieve this?
+>
 > The "in string" function `instr(X, Y)`
 > returns the position of the first occurrence of string Y in string X, using a 1-based index,
-> or 0 if Y does not exist in X:
+> or 0 if Y does not exist in X.  For example, the following will show the position of the '-' character in site:
 > ~~~
 > SELECT site, instr(site, '-') FROM Visited;
 > ~~~
 > {: .sql}
 >
 > The substring function `substr(X, I, [L])`
 > returns the substring of X starting at index I, with an optional length L.
 >